Icons on websites - what do they do and how to choose the right ones?

 Some sweets "express more than a thousand words".
 This advertising slogan could just as well be used to describe the role of icons.

 After all, an icon is a pictogram.
-On the other hand, a pictogram is a way of representing an object or concept with the help of graphics - so that words are not used.
+On the other hand, a pictogram is a way of representing some object or concept with the help of graphics - so that words are not used.

 Pictographic writing breaks down language barriers.
 On multilingual websites, despite switching between languages, the icons usually remain the same - no matter what language they are currently displayed in.
 Everyone understands them.